Facing the Uncertain Future

 A Rick Warren Sermon Summary

-Many of us made resolutions at the start of 2020.
-Some of us are the type of person described in James 4:13: Either today or tomorrow we will go to a specific city, spend one year there, to carry on a business and be profitable.
+Some of us are the type of person described in James 4:13: Either today or tomorrow we will go to a specific city, spend one year there to carry on a business, and be profitable.

-COVID-19 has turned everything upside down.
-No one knows the future (Ecclesiastes 8:7).
-What should we do?
+Many of us made resolutions at the start of 2020, but COVID-19 turned everything upside down, again showing that no one can know the future (Ecclesiastes 8:7).
+So what should we do?
+Is planning bad?
 Let us learn from James 4:13-17.

 Also, do not worry about tomorrow, as such worry robs us of today.
 Each day has enough trouble of its own (Matthew 6:34).
 Ask God to give us what we need today.
-Plan for tomorrow but live for today.
+Plan for tomorrow, but live for today.

 Summarized from a sermon by Rick Warren at: